Skip to main content

 How maximum contract allowances are determined

-• Depending on the state, maximum contract allowances are derived from a variety of factors, including data from fees on claims, fee filings submitted by dentists (not applicable for Delta Dental of Pennsylvania), current economic factors and/or other data.
+• Depending on the state, maximum contract allowances are derived from a variety of factors, including data from fees on dental insurance claims, fee filings submitted by dentists (not applicable for Delta Dental of Pennsylvania), current economic factors and/or other data.

 • Allowances will differ depending on the type of plan.
 For example, allowances for Delta Dental PPO™ are different in most cases from those for the Delta Dental Premier® plan.